Mabdillahi88/sciencequiz2/README.md

 | **Bug** | **Fix** |
 | ----------- | ----------- |
 When devices were switched, the games were not responsive. | To account for the varied widths of devices, media query was utilized

+## Deployment

+The website was deployed using GitHub Pages by undertaken these stages:
+1. In the GitHub repository navigate to the Settings tab
+2. On the left hand menu select Pages
+3. For the source select Branch: master
+4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://mabdillahi88.github.io/CI_pp2ScienceQuiz/

+## Credits

+### Code

+## Acknowledgements

+I would like to thank:
+- My wife Filsan and my kids for all their patience, love and motivation and giving me free from our young children to work on the project.
+- My mentor Mo Shami for his feedback, advice and support.